JoffreyPoreeCoding/MongoDB-ODM/doc/4-insert-update-remove.md

 > Note : If you have inserted a document with `persist` and `flush`, it is ready for update, you don't need to get it from repository again

-Now make some modification and them :
+Now make some modification on them :

 ```php
 foreach($docs as $index => $doc){